 Before I built a wall I'd ask to know

-What I was walling in o
+What I was walling in or walling out

 Differences and deprivation in the long run cause a sense of rebelling against what one doesn't have and builds a sense of pride in acceptance of what one is, especially in the black community where jazz, hiphop, black literature is also about celebrating being black.
 And when this acceptance has been made, cutting slack towards what doesn't fit their mould is hard to come by.